 Enjin, the popular platform, is developing Enjin Coin as a way to tokenize in-game purchases.

-They pitch a really interesting example for the cross-game item compatibility we mentioned above.
+They pitch a really interesting example of the cross-game item compatibility we mentioned above.

 Say a developer creates two MMORPGs, one set in a futuristic sci-fi world, the other in a fantasy landscape.

 You would be able to play each game without the other.
 But, developers could create compound items that would need material from both games in order for players to craft them.